skydoves/sandwich/README.md

      }.toLiveData()) // returns an observable LiveData }
 ```
-If we want to transform the original data and get a `LiveData` which contains transformed data using successful data if the response is a `ApiResponse.Success`.
+If we want to transform the original data and get a `LiveData` that contains transformed data using successful data if the response is an `ApiResponse.Success`.
 ```kotlin
 posterListLiveData = liveData(viewModelScope.coroutineContext + Dispatchers.IO) {
   emitSource(